 Bungalows are a hot commodity for many reasons.
-Overall, people love these craftsman-style homes for their compact size, iconic features and open floor plan.
+People love these craftsman-style homes for their compact size, iconic features, and open floor plans.
 There are many pros to choosing a bungalow house and great resale demand is just the start.
-Interior details and frequent craftsman features are definite plusses.

 Some may see the disadvantages in a smaller space with an older style and want more privacy.
 Nonetheless, bungalows are still among the most coveted houses and will endure thanks to their architectural history.